-Source: Researchers’ Data 2025
+Source: Researchers’ Data (2025)

 4.2.2.1 Real-Time Monitoring of Procurement

-The findings in Table 4.3 shows that the majority of respondents strongly agree that the e-procurement system allows real-time monitoring of procurement processes.
+It is indicated in Table 4.3 that the majority of respondents strongly agree that the e-procurement system allows real-time monitoring of procurement processes.
 Specifically, 90 respondents (69.2%) strongly agreed, and 30 respondents (23.1%) agreed, totaling 120 respondents (92.3%) with a positive perception of this feature.
 Only a small fraction were neutral (3.8%) or expressed disagreement (3.8%), indicating broad satisfaction with real-time monitoring capabilities.
 This high level of agreement reflects the perceived effectiveness of the e-procurement system in enabling continuous oversight and control over procurement activities.
 Real-time monitoring provides procurement officials and management with up-to-date information on the status of tenders, approvals, and deliveries, thereby enhancing transparency and accountability.

 These findings are consistent with a broad body of literature emphasizing the critical role of real-time monitoring in modern public procurement.
 The United Nations Conference on Trade and Development (UNCTAD, 2017) highlights real-time tracking as a key e-procurement feature that enhances transparency and reduces corruption risks by enabling continuous oversight.
 Similarly, the Organisation for Economic Co-operation and Development (OECD, 2018) stresses that real-time information flow supports efficient procurement management and accountability.
 Empirical studies like those of Lee and Lee (2020) confirm that procurement systems with real-time monitoring capabilities enable agile responses to emerging issues, resulting in more efficient procurement cycles.
 However, as noted by Deloitte (2021), the effectiveness of real-time monitoring depends heavily on system reliability, infrastructure, and user competence factors which can limit the full potential of this feature in some contexts.
 This aligns with the few dissenting views observed in the current study, suggesting that while the system is largely effective, challenges remain that should be addressed to optimize its use.